Couples Counseling Exercises For Infidelity

 As you share your thoughts, see if you can reach a place of vulnerability.
 A place that allows you to be honest and forthcoming with yourself and your partner.
 This is the place that promotes positive change.

 Think of a very detailed experience.
 Such as when having lunch with your partner and experiencing a thought related to the affair.
-Then feeling a loss of appetite followed by sadness.
+You feel a loss of appetite followed by sadness.

 During moments like this, how would you like for your partner to support you?